 USA Cycling (USAC) and the National Technical Commission (NTC) recognize the importance and benefits of social media as forms of constructive expression.
 Social media encompass any forms of communication through which users interact and share information and content over the internet.
 Some examples of social media include, but are not limited to: blogs, podcasts, email blasts, Facebook, Twitter, SnapChat, Instagram YouTube, GooglePlus, etc.

 In order to effect positive and productive online dialogue, USAC asks that its officials keep the following guidelines in mind when using social media:

 - Consider social media communications as public at all times — even those created with private intentions.
-If you are going to use social media in any form, consider that your communication may be read by anyone at anytime.
+If you are going to use social media in any form, consider that your communication may be preserved and read by anyone at anytime.